microsoft/Azure-Kinect-Sensor-SDK/README.md

 ## Building

-Azure Kinect SDK uses cmake to build.
+Azure Kinect SDK uses CMake to build.
 For instructions on how to build this SDK please see [building](docs/building.md).

 ## Versioning